 A portion of the Group's global portfolio consists of associates in new or developing markets, including investments where the Group may have a lesser degree of control over the business operations.
 For example, through the Group's investment in the beverage operations of Société des Brasseries et Glacières Internationales and B.I.H.
-Brasseries Internationales Holding Limited the Group has exposure to a number of countries in Africa, through the investment in Anadolu Efes, the Group has exposure to Turkey and countries in the Commonwealth of Independent States, and through the investment in AB InBev Efes, the Group has exposure to Russia and Ukraine.
+Brasseries Internationales Holding Limited the Group has exposure to a number of countries in Africa, through the investment in Anadolu Efes, the Group has exposure to Turkey and countries in the Commonwealth of Independent States.